BRACE-Framework/BRACE-Framework.github.io/docs/posts/Template/security-training.md

     name: Security Training Resources
     url: "./"
 ---
+Basic Digital Security: Prioritize training on basic digital security practices, such as setting strong passwords, using two-factor authentication, and recognizing phishing attacks.
+These foundational skills are essential for all users.

 There are many resources developed by various organizations across different regions, so this framework will not go into detail.

 However, remember to take a bottom-up approach and tailor the security training to fit the organization's unique needs and threat model.

 **SAFETAG**
 SAFETAG is a professional audit framework that adapts traditional penetration testing and risk assessment methodologies to be relevant to smaller non-profit organizations based or operating in the developing world.